Witiko/scm-at-arqmath3/README.md

 - [The `witiko/mathberta` model][7] at [the 🤗 Model Hub][17].

-## Tasks
+## Future work

-- Create a visualization of the best system with [document maps][28].
 - Add [extrinsic end-task evaluation on NumGLUE][14] to [`03-finetune-roberta.ipynb`][7].
 Plot performance on the five different NumGLUE tasks (axis y) over checkpoints (axis x).
-- Add end-task evaluation on ARQMath-3 topics to `08-produce-arqmath-runs.ipynb` and `10-evaluate-roberta.ipynb`.
+- Add end-task evaluation on ARQMath-3 topics over checkpoints to `08-produce-arqmath-runs.ipynb`.

 ## Citing